 Even though the proposed robust AAM fitting is quite general, our main interest is to apply it to facial images.
 Thus, this application is evaluated in the experiments in detail.
 However, we also note that it is necessary that the image patch, where the robust PCA is applied has to be roughly aligned with the feature under consideration.
-In the case of our face localization this can be ensured by using a rough face and facial component detection algorithm inspired by the Viola-Jones algorithm [19].
+In the case of our face localization this can be ensured by using a rough face and facial component detection algorithm inspired by the Viola-Jones algorithm (Viola and Jones, 2004).
 Moreover, the applied PCA model can handle a wide variability in facial images.

 This paper is structured as follows.
-In Section 2 we introduce and discuss our Fast-Robust PCA (FR-PCA) approach [18].
+In Section 2 we introduce and discuss the novel fast robust PCA (FR-PCA) approach.
 In addition, we performed experiments on the publicly available ALOI database, which show that our approach outperforms existing robust methods in terms of speed and accuracy.
-Next, in Section 3, we introduce our robust AAM fitting algorithm that is based on the robust PCA scheme.
-To demonstrate its benefits, we also present experimental results using facial images.
+Next, in Section 3, we introduce our robust AAM fitting algorithm that is based on the new robust PCA scheme.
+To demonstrate its benefits, we also present experimental results on facial images.
 Finally, we discuss our findings and conclude our work in Section 4.